 Bassam has been a Labour Councillor for the Northolt West End ward in the London Borough of Ealing since 2005 As Cabinet member for Environment & Transport since 2010he has overseen recycling continuously increase in the borough, reaching record highs, during which time Ealing trialled a Recycling Rewards programme for communities.

 Bassam is also Chair of the West London Waste Authority which has introduced and expanded a Waste Minimisation team with innovative initiatives to reward re-use allowing people to collect points to spend at local businesses in return for donating reusable materials.

 Cllr Nicholas Paget-Brown

-Cllr Nicholas Paget-Brown is leader of the Royal Borough of Kensington and Chelsea, where he has been a councillor since 1986.
+Cllr Nicholas Paget-Brown is a former leader of the Royal Borough of Kensington and Chelsea, where he has been a councillor since 1986.
 He is a former member of London Councils Transport and Environment Committee.